nurinbatrisyiahusna/nurinbatrisyiahusna/README.md

 ## Hi there 👋 I'm Nurin Batrisyia Husna

-- 🎓 I’m currently in my Bacholer of Computer Science (Graphic and Multimedia Software) with Honours
+- 🎓 I’m currently in my Bacholer of Computer Science (Graphic and Multimedia Software) with Honours at Universiti Teknologi Malaysia
 - 🌱 I’m currently learning C++
 - 👩🏻‍💻 I'm interested in becoming an AR/VR developer
 - 📫 How to reach me: nurinbhusna@gmail.com